David-Haim/concurrencpp/README.md

 ```
 ##### Running the tests on *nix platforms

-With clang, it is also possible to run the tests with TSAN (thread sanitizer) support.
+With clang and gcc, it is also possible to run the tests with TSAN (thread sanitizer) support.

 ```cmake
 $ git clone https://github.com/David-Haim/concurrencpp.git